 “Stop going out to eat so much and start cooking more at home!” is one of the most common pieces of advice you’ll hear if you’re looking for ways to save money or stick to a budget.
-Whether you’re trying to eliminate credit card debt or save for a big purchase, you’ll want to reevaluate your spending habits.
+Whether you’re working on debt management or saving for a big purchase, you’ll want to reevaluate your spending habits.
 How much can you really save by cooking at home?
 Let’s compare the cost of home cooking vs restaurant prices:

 Cost of Ingredients to Cook at Home

 Any time I’m in the mood for Indian food, I have to cook it at home.
 Because I have a tree nut allergy, I can’t go out to eat if I want Indian food since many of my favorite Indian dishes use tree nuts to thicken the sauce.
-I don’t mind of course, since this means I’m saving money!
+I don’t mind of course, since this means I’m saving money and staying on budget!
 Here’s a look at the cost of ingredients to make Indian butter chicken: